isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 therefore the result of `field:from` is already fully determined.

-While we don't need an isomorphism to convince ourselves that `type:Bool` does indeed have two elements, the machinery is actually useful.
-One immediate corollary of `type:_Has_Elements` is any two types with the same cardinality must necessarily be isomorphic to one another:
+While we don't need an isomorphism to convince ourselves that `type:Bool` does indeed have two elements, this machinery already holds water, and we can use it to do real work.
+An immediate corollary of `type:_Has_Elements` is any two types with the same cardinality must necessarily be isomorphic to one another:

 ```agda
   fin-iso